Mermaid Man and Barnacle Boy: Voice of Mermaid Man

 On casting the voice for Mermaid Man, Borgnine's voice cracked when he was giving the "Evil!" voice.
 In an interview with the Archive of American Television, Borgnine said "By golly!
 We started something ... and we kept it [the voice] in."
 Borgnine described the voice-over as it is like "stealing money" whereas "your voice becomes the actor ... you make that character come alive through your voice."

 On July 8, 2012, Borgnine died of kidney failure at the age of 95.
 Nickelodeon honored him with a two-hour SpongeBob SquarePants marathon featuring episodes focused upon his character.

 The young Mermaid Man was voiced by Tom Kenny in the first season episode "Mermaid Man and Barnacle Boy" and The Patrick Star Show episode "Super Sitters", and by Adam West in the seventh season episode "Back to the Past".

-Joe Whyte voiced Mermaid Man for the video games SpongeBob SquarePants: Employee of the Month and SpongeBob SquarePants: Battle for Bikini Bottom.
-Joe Alaskey voiced Mermaid Man for the video games SpongeBob SquarePants: Lights, Camera, Pants! and SpongeBob SquarePants: Creature from the Krusty Krab.
-After Borgnine's death, he was replaced by Daniel Hagen for the mobile app SpongeBob Moves in.

-The character has appeared on the series in the years since Borgnine's death, but with dialogue limited to no more than a single line or other characters such as SpongeBob or Larry the Lobster dressing in Mermaid Man costumes.